crandas.script¶

 If no script is being recorded, and no authorizations are loaded into the session: no authorization is performed.

 Should be called right before sending the query to the server.
-In the context of a script recording, internally, performs the following steps: - registers a handle hook to let response handler report handle to script; - add script step to the query (added in-place to argument); - perform actual authorization by calling crandas.auth.authorize_query.
+In the context of a script recording, internally, performs the following steps: - registers objects in query as belonging to the script’s known_objects - add script step to the query (added in-place to argument); - perform actual authorization by calling crandas.auth.authorize_query.

 - Parameters: